RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 # Extensions of problem format

 ## `@EXPECTED_RESULTS@: `

-Submissions may contain the string `@EXPECTED_RESULTS@: ` anywhere in their source to indicate which verdicts are allowed for this submission.
+Submissions with more than one allowed verdict must contain the string `@EXPECTED_RESULTS@: ` anywhere in their source to indicate which verdicts are allowed for this submission.

 - The final verdict of the submission must be in this list.
 - Each testcase must either be accepted or have a verdict in this list.
-(This is to prevent issues with lazy judging/changing verdict priorities where the first non accepted testcase will be the final verdict.)
+(This is to prevent issues with lazy judging/changing verdict priorities where the first non-accepted testcase will be the final verdict.)

+A submission with an `@EXPECTED_RESULTS@: ` tag should not be placed in one of the four [standard](https://icpc.io/problem-package-format/#submissions-correct-and-incorrect) submission directories, because [DOMjudge will ignore the tag](https://github.com/DOMjudge/domjudge/issues/1861) in this case.
+Directory names like `mixed/` or `rejected/` are typically used in this case.

-The `@EXPECTED_RESULTS@: ` tag should be followed by a comma separated list of verdicts from
+The `@EXPECTED_RESULTS@: ` tag should be followed by a comma-separated list of verdicts from

 - `ACCEPTED`,
 - `WRONG_ANSWER`,